z1skgr/FullOpenStack2023/Part 3/phonebook/README.md

 and

-* "proxy": "http://localhost:3001" to link server with client side
+* "proxy": "http://localhost:3001" to link server with client side.